Precipice Trail#8 in Best Things To Do in Acadia National Park

 The Precipice Trail is one of the most rewarding hikes in the park, as long as you have the guts to attempt it.
-The challenging path has visitors scrambling up the side of Champlain Mountain by iron rungs and ladders fixed to exposed cliffs, all for a scenic summit and unparalleled view of Sand Beach.
+The challenging, 2-mile round-trip path has visitors scrambling up the side of Champlain Mountain by iron rungs and ladders fixed to exposed cliffs, all for a scenic summit and unparalleled view of Sand Beach.

 The trail's head and parking area is located north of Sand Beach on Park Loop Road.
-Keep in mind that there are seasonal trail closures from mid March to mid August to protect the nesting peregrine falcons.
+Keep in mind that there are occasional trail closures from mid-March to mid-August to protect the nesting peregrine falcons.
 Check with a ranger or on the National Park's website for more details.